webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 `getResolve(options)` in the loader API will merge options in a different way, see `module.rules` `resolve`.

-As webpack 5 differs between different issuing dependencies so it might make sense to pass a `dependencyType` as option (e. g. `"esm"`, `"commonjs"`, or others).
+As webpack 5 differs between different issuing dependencies so it might make sense to pass a `dependencyType` as option (e.g. `"esm"`, `"commonjs"`, or others).

 ## Major Internal Changes